lreimer/productive-cloud-native-devex/README.md

 Make sure you have compiled the sources using `./gradlew kick ass` or `./gradlew clean ass`

-## Using Draft as Kickstart

-Detailed instructions on how to use Draft to kick start your project are [here](draft.md).

 ## Using Buildpacks as Kickstart

 Detailed instructions on how to use Cloud-native Buildpacks to kick start your project are [here](buildpacks.md)